 Every parent has heard it before, the infamous “Cherish every moment.”
 It’s enough to drive someone mad.
 Do I need to cherish the all-nighters, the screaming wails, the attention-grabbing tantrums in the middle of the grocery store, and the teenage eye rolls?
 Is it necessary for me as a mother to embrace the late nights, the sore boobs, and the exhaustion?
 Do we really want to remember the most difficult moments of parenthood?
 The moments when we’re hanging on to our last bit of patience, right before we lose it.
 I can not even begin to tell you how many times I have broken down and cried as a new, overwhelmed mother.
 Should I have to cherish those moments as well.
 I hate to say it, but yes.
-In the moment of chaos, we just want it to pass.
+In the moments of chaos, we just want them to pass.
 We want the phase to end and we want our kids to hurry and fall asleep.
-Once those moment are gone, however, we can never get them back.
+Once those moments are gone, however, we can never get them back.

 My little one is sitting up on her own, she’s holding her own bottle, and she plays peacefully on her own for longer periods of time now.
 I watch helplessly as she discovers her independence and I ache for the moments when she was swaddled in her wrap against my chest.
-I long for her curious newborn eyes as they stared at me for the very first time and the way her tiny little body felt so fragile and light in my arms.
+I long for her curious newborn eyes as they stared at me for the very first time, and the way her tiny little body felt so fragile and light in my arms.
 I find myself scrolling through videos and pictures and I can feel tears swell up as I look at my growing baby.

 On the days when I feel like I can not handle another moment, I’ll remember that time doesn’t stop; not even on the most difficult days.

 I will never have these moments again; on the days when I want to hear it the least, I’ll “cherish every moment,” the most.